BLOG

 Hackers can successfully do this by manipulating URLs.
 They can achieve this goal by replacing the existing URL with a new one.
 They can also tamper the URL through the URL path traversal technique.

-As automation technologies such as bots become more challenging to detect and safeguard against, the threat of malicious cyber attacks, such as brute-force attacks, distributed denial-of-service (DDoS) attacks, and credential stuffing attacks, proliferate.
+As automation technologies such as bots become more challenging to detect and safeguard against, the threat of malicious cyber attacks, such as brute-force attacks, distributed denial-of-service (DDoS) attacks, and credential stuffing attacks, proliferates.

 Although the APIs may not have inherent bugs or flaws, the underlying business flow is susceptible to excessive activity.
 Hackers quickly comprehend the API models and business flows and eventually exploit them to their advantage using automated tools.